cloudblog004/fantasticfoodies/content/en/posts/783-how-to-make-award-winning-tasty-grilled-chicken-with-rice-and-mashed-potatoes.md

 ##### Steps to make Tasty grilled chicken with rice and mashed potatoes:

-1. Put chicken in a bowl and add Portuguese chicken spice &amp; barbeque spice
+1. Put chicken in a bowl and add Portuguese chicken spice & barbeque spice
-1. Add mayonnaise &amp; tomato sauce in bowl and put chicken aside for 40 minutes
+1. Add mayonnaise & tomato sauce in bowl and put chicken aside for 40 minutes
 1. Rub oven pan with olive oil
 1. Place marinated chicken on oven pan, preheat at 180 degrees
-1. Keep chicken in oven grill until it&#39;s well cooked &amp; golden brown
+1. Keep chicken in oven grill until it&#39;s well cooked & golden brown
 1. Serve with rice, mashed potatoes and gravy
 1. Ready to serve and ENJOY!